Skip to main content

 How long will it take to process my application?

-We aim to provide you with a determination within five weeks from date of receipt of a valid application which includes all the required plans, liquor licence information (where applicable) and the public liability insurance.
+We aim to provide you with a determination within six weeks from date of receipt of a valid application which includes all the required plans, liquor licence information (where applicable) and the public liability insurance.

 If there are objections to the granting of the licence, or other input from consultees, this period may be extended to consider those objections or representations.
 If objections cannot be resolved the application will then be taken to a meeting of our Licensing Committee, at which objector and applicant can make representation, and the Committee will decide whether to grant or refuse the licence.